 habits, such as drinking every day or drinking too much at a time.
 Alcohol

 misuse can harm your relationships, cause you to miss work, and lead to legal

 problems such as driving while drunk

 (intoxicated).
-When you abuse alcohol, you continue to
+When you misuse alcohol, you continue to

 drink even though you know your drinking is causing problems.

-you continue to abuse alcohol, it can lead to alcohol
+you continue to misuse alcohol, it can lead to alcohol

 dependence.
 Alcohol dependence is also called